Noisy and Nuisance Animals

-If the matter is still not resolved, you can make a complaint to Council’s Health Services Section.
+You may also lodge a request to Council regarding the matter.
 A diary sheet will be provided to you for recording barking incidents over a 14-day period.
 This written record is required should evidence be required for any subsequent court action.
 A letter is sent to the owner of the dog advising of a complaint of a barking nuisance and providing information to assist them in solving the problem.
-Once the diary sheet is returned to the Council, a Council Officer may conduct site visits, based on the information and times provided, to determine if a noise nuisance exists.
+Once the diary sheet is returned to Council, a Council Officer may conduct site visits, based on the information and times provided, to determine if a noise nuisance exists.

 Indian Myna Bird

 Mynas are mainly a problem for biodiversity conservation in that they displace other birds and small mammals.
 They compete aggressively with many native wildlife species for nesting hollows.
 They are also reported as being noisy, smelly and annoying by the public.
 They also pose a potential health risk to humans by nesting in the roofs of houses where an accumulation of droppings and mites provide ideal conditions for disease.

 Indian Peafowl cause significant noise disturbances to homes and compete with native wildlife for essential habitat.
 The birds create traffic hazards, their droppings are unpleasant and they are known to scratch up neighbouring garden beds.
 If you are permitted by Council to keep peafowl on your property, you are required to maintain a prescribed enclosure that is a cage or an aviary which: is constructed so as to be capable of preventing the animal from escaping the enclosure; is not within 20 metres of any residence on an adjoining premises, or within two metres of any boundary of the adjoining premises.
 Wild peafowl are considered to be feral.